 Check out six photos to inspire you to visit here!

 If you’re not into adventuring, you can always stop by Rosedale Center and get some shopping in!
 It’s a huge mall with so many kinds of shops!
 And the best part…no sales tax!

-Next up is Bloomington and Shakopee, both about 15-30 minutes away from the Twin Cities.
+Both Bloomington and Shakopee are about 15-30 minutes away from the Twin Cities.
 These are bonus bucket list items because technically this article is showcasing Minneapolis, Saint Paul, and Roseville but I couldn’t have a Minnesota Bucket List without including the Mall of America and Valleyfair!

 In Bloomington, you have to visit the incredible Mall of America.
 There is shopping and they don’t charge you taxes while you shop!
 Plus, there’s a huge indoor amusement park (Nickelodeon Universe) and it’s amazing.
 The rides are intense and you can meet Nickelodeon characters LIKE THE TEENAGE MUTANT NINJA TURTLES.
 Learn what you can do at Nickelodeon Universe and see a video of me having the time of my life here!